cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 private RemoteSystem target = null;

 ```
-Additionally, your app will need to identify its targeted app service by two strings: the *app service name* and *package identifier*.
-These are found in the source code of the app service provider (see [Create and consume an app service](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details).
-Together they construct the **AppServiceDescription**, which is fed into an **AppServiceConnection**.
+Additionally, your app will need to identify its targeted app service using two strings: the *app service name* and *package identifier*.
+These are found in the source code of the app service provider (see [Create and consume an app service (UWP)](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details on how to get this strings for Windows app services).
+Together these strings construct the **AppServiceDescription**, which is fed into an **AppServiceConnection** instance.

 ```Java
 // this is defined below